doctordebug/Hackerpraktikum/Aufgabe_3/README.md

 ### Attacker
 VM containing the cache poisoning script and the malicious DNS server (default: 192.168.0.26).

+To access the scripts, log in to the VM and navigate to the "/vagrant" folder.
 Start the malicious dns server (should be already running):

     nohup python3 dns.py &

-To access the scripts, log in to the VM and navigate to the "/vagrant" folder.
+Start the poison script:

+    python3 poison.py